digitalave/digitalave-old-website-2023-07-06/_posts/2020-04-06-How-To-Install-and-configure-Jenkins-on-Ubuntu-18.04.md

 ##### I hope you learned how to install Jenkins on Ubuntu.
 And In the next tutorial, I'll show you how to integrate GitLab with your newly built Jenkins server.

-##### If you have any questions, Please leave a comment on the YouTube comment section.
+##### If you have any questions, please leave a comment on the YouTube comment section.